winshining/nginx-http-flv-module/README.md

 #### On Windows

-For details of build steps, please refer to [Building nginx on the Win32 platform with Visual C](http://nginx.org/en/docs/howto_build_on_win32.html), and don't forget to add `--add-module=/path/to/nginx-http-flv-module` in `Run configure script` step.
+For details about build steps, please refer to [Building nginx on the Win32 platform with Visual C](http://nginx.org/en/docs/howto_build_on_win32.html), and don't forget to add `--add-module=/path/to/nginx-http-flv-module` in `Run configure script` step.

 #### On Unix-like systems